supernoter/noter/docs/index.md

 # About

-NOTER is an [open source](https://github.com/supernoter/noter), minimalistic, themable markdown editor that seamlessly integrates with large-language models.
+NOTER is an [open source](https://github.com/supernoter/noter), minimalistic, themable markdown editor that seamlessly integrates with [large-language models](https://en.wikipedia.org/wiki/Large_language_model) (LLM).
 If you happen to run [ollama](https://ollama.com/) locally, NOTER will automatically connect to the instance.
-It is currently in [beta](https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta) stage: you can download it, run it and use it, but some functionality may be incomplete or missing.
+It is currently in [beta](https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta) stage: you can [download it](https://github.com/supernoter/noter/releases/latest), run it and use it, but some functionality may be incomplete or missing.

 # Installation